danieloberbillig/atha-website/about.md

 ---
 layout: default
-title: About
+title: About the Survey
 ---

-# About Jekyll
+# About the Survey 2019
-This is Jekyll
+Add here some more stats about the survey (date, method, high level results)